-On this day in 1916, Harry Butters, an American soldier serving in the British army during World War I, is killed by a German shell during the Battle of the Somme, while fighting to secure the town of Guillemont, France.
+On August 31, 1916, Harry Butters, an American soldier serving in the British army during World War I, is killed by a German shell during the Battle of the Somme, while fighting to secure the town of Guillemont, France.

 The son of a prominent San Francisco industrialist, Butters was raised partially in England and schooled there at Beaumont College, a Jesuit academy in Old Windsor.
 He later attended Phillips Exeter Academy in Exeter, New Hampshire, before inheriting his father’s fortune upon the latter’s death in 1906 and moving back to California, where he worked briefly for Standard Oil and purchased his own ranch.
 When World War I broke out in the summer of 1914, Butters rallied to the Allied cause and decided to join the British army.
 Through his old school connections in England, he received a commission in the Royal Artillery, 24th Division, 107th Brigade in April 1915.
 In September, Butters traveled to France with his comrades, where he took part in the ill-executed British attack during the Battle of Loos later that month.